European oil storage: Competitiveness is key to identifying sustainable investments

 The typical business models employed by independent oil storage operators also provide insulation from short-term pricing or demand shocks.
-They are often focused on long-term rental (or throughput) based contracts, have an ability to spread contracts and renewals over a range of different clients or timeframes and provide services integrated within the customer supply chain.
+They are often focused on long-term rental (or throughput) based contracts, have an ability to spread contracts and renewals over a range of different customers or timeframes and provide services integrated within the customer supply chain.

 Investors have responded, driving an increase in M&A activity